A nonlinear semigroup approach to Hamilton-Jacobi equations--revisited: Introduction and main results

-Due to the non-monotone issue, it is not easy to obtain the locally Lipschitz property of $(x,t)\mapsto T_t^-\varphi(x)$ on $M\times (0,+\infty)$ under the assumptions (C), (CON) and (CER).
-From a dynamical point of view, this property can be verified by a standard procedure once we have the Lipschitz regularity of minimizers of $T_t^-\varphi(x)$.
-Since $H$ is only supposed to be continuous, one can not use contact Hamilton's equations to improve regularity of minimizers of $T_t^-\varphi(x)$.
-Following \cite{CCJWY}, we will deal with this issue by establishing the Erdmann condition for a non-smooth ``energy function", see Lemma \ref{C.2}.
-The Hamiltonian considered in Appendix \ref{B} has the form $H(x,p)+f(x,u)$, which includes the case $H(x,p)+\lambda(x)u$ considered here.
-Hence, Appendix \ref{B} is of its own interest.
-In order to ensure the locally Lipschitz property of $T^-_t\varphi(x)$, we have to require the following extra assumption: \begin{itemize} \item [\textbf{(*)}] $H(x,p)$ is strictly convex in $p$ for any $x\in M$, and there are two superlinear functions $\theta_1$, $\theta_2$ $:[0,+\infty)\to [0,+\infty)$ such that $\theta_1(\|p\|)\leq H(x,p)\leq \theta_2(\|p\|)$. \end{itemize}
+In order to obtain equi-Lipschitz continuity of $\{T_t^-\varphi\}_{t\geq \delta}$ for a given $\delta>0$, we have to strengthen the assumptions on $H$ from (CON), (CER) to the following: \begin{itemize} \item [\textbf{($\star$)}] $H(x,p)$ is strictly convex in $p$ for any $x\in M$, and there is a superlinear function $\theta:[0,+\infty)\to [0,+\infty)$ such that $H(x,p)\geq \theta(\|p\|)$. \end{itemize} Under the assumption ($\star$), the equi-Lipschitz continuity of $\{T_t^-\varphi\}_{t\geq \delta}$ follows from the locally Lipschitz property and boundedness of $T_t^-\varphi$ on $M\times (0,+\infty)$.
+From the weak KAM point of view, that kind of {locally Lipschitz property } can be verified by a standard procedure once we have the Lipschitz regularity of minimizers of $T_t^-\varphi(x)$ (see \cite[Lemma 4.6.3]{Fat-b}).
+However, $H$ is only supposed to be continuous in our setting.
+Then one can not use the method of characteristics to improve regularity of these minimizers.
+Following \cite{CCJWY}, we will deal with that issue by using the method of energy estimates.
+A key ingredient of that method is to establish the Erdmann condition for a non-smooth energy function.
+More precisely, we obtain the following result, whose proof is given in Appendix \ref{B}. \begin{proposition} Assume ($\star$) holds.
+If $T^-_t\varphi(x)$ has a bound independent of $t$, then the family $\{T_t^-\varphi\}_{t\geq \delta}$ is equi-Lipschitz continuous, where $\delta$ is an arbitrarily positive constant. \end{proposition}